-More than 25 years after the first ticket was sold, millions of players continue to enjoy Texas Lottery games every day.
-In fact, the Texas Lottery is the fourth largest lottery in North America.
-But the Texas Lottery is not just about fun and games.
+More than 27 years after the first ticket was sold, millions of players continue to enjoy Texas Lottery games every day.
+In fact, the Texas Lottery is the fourth largest lottery in North America.\ But the Texas Lottery is not just about fun and games.
 The most important function of the Texas Lottery is to generate revenue for public education, veterans' assistance and other causes and programs of the state of Texas.

 The Games of Texas remain extremely popular with Texas Lottery players.
 However, as a mature lottery, the agency must remain vigilant and responsive to industry trends and player interests if it is to continue its level of support for Texas education, Texas veterans and other good causes in the coming years.
 While proud of the agency's sales and revenue results over the last several years, the agency recognizes these sales and revenue levels will be challenging to sustain.
-Decisions by the 85th Legislature and Governor on the FY 2018 - 2019 budget resulted in significant reductions to key agency budgets and the retailer bonus program budget was eliminated starting in FY 2019.
-The agency believes that maintaining appropriate business and marketing tools, such as greater flexibility in the advertising and scratch ticket printing budgets along with a fully funded retailer bonus program, is the key to the Texas Lottery's ongoing success.
-This approach provides the best opportunity for the Texas Lottery to introduce new products, promote existing products and retain/recruit retailers, resulting in increased revenue for our beneficiaries.
+In the 2017 and 2019 legislative sessions the agency's biennial advertising budget was reduced by 23% and 28%, respectively.
+The 86th Legislature reduced the agency's advertising budget by \$13.7 million from the FY 2020 - 2021 biennium, appropriating \$35.5 million compared to \$49.3 million in FY 2018- 2019.
+These consecutive and significant budget reductions have had a dramatic impact on how the agency promotes the Texas Lottery.
+The agency believes that maintaining appropriate business and marketing tools, such as an effective advertising, scratch ticket, retailer bonus and incentive budgets, are the key to the Texas Lottery's ongoing success.
+This approach provides the best opportunity for the Texas Lottery to introduce new products, promote existing products and retain and recruit retailers, resulting in increased revenue for our beneficiaries.

 Concurrently, the agency is respectful of and sensitive to the viewpoints of those Texans who are not in favor of gaming.
-Therefore, this document highlights FY 2018 results and lays out initiatives carefully designed to ensure continued optimal revenue generation for the state of Texas in FY 2019 - 2020, while being mindful of all viewpoints.
+Therefore, this document highlights FY 2019 results and lays out initiatives carefully designed to ensure continued optimal revenue generation for the state of Texas in FY 2020 -2021, while being mindful of all viewpoints.